Germany, Austria, Switzerland & Northern Italy

 Wednesday, May 8 | Munich - Altotting - Salzsburg - Munich

 Leave Munich for Altotting, one of Germany's most celebrated shrines and a city whose purpose is pilgrimage; nicknamed "Lourdes of Germany".
 Upon arrival we'll celebrate Mass at the center of the pilgrimage complex, the Chapel of Mercy.
 The chapel houses a 13th century statue of the Blessed Virgin to which numerous miraculous cures are credited.
 While there, we have the opportunity to visit the Basilica, the Panorama of the Crucifixion and St. Konrad's Monastery.
-In the afternoon, we will enter Austria for a short visit to the beautiful city of Salzburg, birthplace of Mozart; with a visit to Nonnberg Abbey; convent of Maria Von Trapp.
-Nearby, visit the Silent Night Chapel, commemorating brief Christmas peace during World War I. Return to Munich for dinner & overnight.
+In the afternoon, we will enter Austria to visit the Silent Night Chapel, commemorating brief Christmas peace during World War I. Nearby we will enjoy a short visit to the beautiful city of Salzburg, birthplace of Mozart; with a visit to Nonnberg Abbey; convent of Maria Von Trapp and the pilgrimage Basilica, Maria Plain.
+Return to Munich for dinner & overnight.

-Depart Munich early this AM for a visit to King Ludwigs fairytale castle perched in the foothills of the Alps: Neuschwantstein.
-Cross the Austrian border to visit Seefield, where an astonishing eucharistic miracle reportedly brought an arrogant knight to humility.
+Depart Munich early this AM for a visit to Dachau, notoriously known as a Nazi concentration camp during the Second World War.
+Upon arriving at the former camp just outside of Munich, you can feel the darkness and sorrow that overtakes the atmosphere as there were numerous unspeakable atrocities that occurred at this site; and be reminded of the value of Life and importance empathy for the sufferings of others.
+With heavy hearts we will continue through the Bavarian countryside.
+We will arrive at King Ludwig's fairytale castle perched in the foothills of the Alps: Neuschwantstein.
+Afterward's, cross the Austrian border to visit Seefield, where an astonishing eucharistic miracle reportedly brought an arrogant knight to humility.
 Inside the church, pilgrims and visitors can see the hole in the ground where the knight sank up to his knees.
-We conclude our day with a drive to Dachau, notoriously known as a Nazi concentration camp during the Second World War.
-Upon arriving at the former camp just outside of Munich, you can feel the darkness and sorrow that overtakes the atmosphere as there were numerous unspeakable atrocities that occurred at this site; and be reminded of the value of Life and importance empathy for the sufferings of others.
-Return to Munich with heavy hearts for dinner and overnight.
+We conclude our day with a drive back to Munich for dinner and overnight.